Aneurysmal bone cyst

 The differential diagnosis depends on the modality.

-On plain radiography (and to a lesser degree, CT), the diagnosis includes most of the lesions included in the mnemonic FEGNOMASHIC.
+On plain radiography (and to a lesser degree, CT), the differential diagnosis includes most of the lesions included in the mnemonic FEGNOMASHIC.
 Compared to the other lesions in this list, aneurysmal bone cysts are markedly expansile (hence, "aneurysmal") and have a thin cortical shell.

 On MRI, the differential is much shorter, especially when age, location and plain film appearance are taken into account.
 The main differential includes both lesions with intrinsic fluid-fluid levels (see fluid-fluid level containing bone lesions) and those from which an aneurysmal bone cyst may arise: